 - When Babylon fell...
 Persepolis rose 518 BCE.
-These were the Achaemenid (ah-KEY-muh-nid). - · Persepolis literally means "Persian city." - Cyrus was first ruler (559 529 BCE) Capital at Passargadae. - Darius I was the second ruler (522 486 BCE) builds capital at Persepolis - An all-embracing empire that called itself the Gateway of all Nations, though it still had characteristics of tyranny and tribute. - · Even had a free-standing pavilion called the Gateway of All Nations - · Grand stair with crowfoot parapets was set up like a theatrical experience - Great pomp and circumstance - Guarded by the giant shedus sculptures - · Builders exhibited Greek, Egyptian, and Assyrian influence - Giant hypostyle halls for showy public events.
-One called the Apadana (ah-pa-da-na). - The Bull Capital on top of the columns was an inventive feature that sculpturally was very symbolic and decorative.
-The Bull Capital was ingenuous it cleverly allowed for the crossing of a large girder with a beam going at 90° on top of it (going through the bull's horns).
+These were the Achaemenid (ah-KEY-muh-nid). - · Persepolis literally means "persian city." - · Cyrus was first ruler (559 529 BCE) Capital at Passargadae. - Darius I was the second ruler (522 486 BCE) builds capital at Persepolis - An all-embracing empire that called itself the Gateway of all Nations, though it still had characteristics of tyranny and tribute. - Even had a free-standing pavilion called the Gateway of All Nations - Grand stair with crowfoot parapets was set up like a theatrical experience - · Great pomp and circustance - · Guarded by the giant shedus sculptures - · Builders exhibited Greek, Egyptian, and Assyrian influence - · Giant hypostyle halls for showy public events.
+One called the Apadana (ah-pa-da-na). - The bull capital on top of the columns was an inventive feature that sculpturally was very symbolic and decorative yet it cleverly allowed for cross structural beams to be secured above going in both directions.